-In addition to the reporters listed above, there are many specialized reporters published by commercial vendors that focus on particular types of cases.
+In addition to the reporters described above, there are dozens of specialized reporters published by commercial vendors that focus on particular types of cases.
 As in the United States, cases often are published in more than one reporter.
-Citations should be made to most authoritative reporter in which a case appears, with a clear preference given to The Law Reports.
+Citations should be made to the most authoritative reporter in which a case is published, with a clear preference given to The Law Reports.

-Produced by the Incorporated Council of Law Reporting for England and Wales, this subscription database provides access to all cases published in The Law Reports (1865-present) and The Weekly Law Reports (1953-present), as well as cases published in the following specialized reporters: The Business Law Reports (company, commercial, and IP law), The Industrial Cases Reports (employment, discrimination, and pension cases), and The Public and Third Sector Law Reports (adoption, charity, ecclesiastical law, education, and local government).
-Case reports may be downloaded in PDF format.
-For cases whose opinions are not reported in full, ICLR provides case summaries.
+Coverage: ICLR Online includes cases published in: The Law Reports (1865-present); The Weekly Law Reports (1953-present); The Business Law Reports (company, commercial, and IP law cases); The Industrial Cases Reports (employment, discrimination, and pension cases); and The Public and Third Sector Law Reports (adoption, charity, ecclesiastical, education, and local government cases).

 Basic Search -- Enter one or more keywords or party names in the search box.
-Click on the "Search Help" link (to the right of the search box) for tips on how to construct a search and for a full list Boolean operators, proximity operators, and other search connectors.
+Click on the "Search Help" link for tips on how to construct a search and for a full list Boolean operators, proximity operators, and other search connectors.

 Full Search -- Select this option to retrieve a case by citation or to limit searches to a specific court, judge or date range.
 It is also possible to search by "catchwords," which are subject headings assigned to each case by the ICLR editors.

-Westlaw's UK Case Law Database includes cases published in dozens of subject-specific case reporters (dates of coverage vary) and for historical cases published in The English Reports (covering the period from 1220 to 1865).
-Westlaw also has a UK case law citator that will help you to determine if a particular case is still good law.
+Westlaw's United Kingdom Cases database includes cases published in dozens of subject-specific case law reporters (dates of coverage vary), as well as historical cases published in The English Reports (covering the period from 1220 to 1865).
+Westlaw also offers a UK case law citator (UK Case Law Locator) that will help you to determine if a particular case is still good law.

-Note that the The Law Reports and The Weekly Law Reports are no longer available on Westlaw.
-If you have a citation to one of these quasi-official reporters, the best option for retrieving the case on Westlaw is to open the Advanced Search template in in the UK Case Law Database (click on the link to the right of the basic search box) and search for the names of the parties.
+Note that The Law Reports and The Weekly Law Reports are no longer available on Lexis and Westlaw.
+If you have a citation to a case published in one of these quasi-official reporters, the best option for retrieving the case on Lexis or on Westlaw is to open the Advanced Search template and search for the names of the parties.
 Ask a librarian if you need assistance.